- Why Research

 This study can lead a sea change in the treatment of breast cancer in Latin America.

 The SLACOM clinical trial is a multi-center, international Phase III trial led by Dr. Cazap and funded by BCRF.
-It is the first Latin American clinical trial solely supported by philanthropic funds (BCRF), without industry support.
+It is the first Latin American clinical trial solely supported by philanthropic funds (BCRF), without industry or government support.
 The purpose of the trial is to test the efficacy of an alternative dosing schedule for the oral anticancer drug, capecitabine, in patients with metastatic breast cancer.

 The study investigators are testing whether a shorter dosing schedule of capecitabine (seven days of therapy followed by seven days of recovery) will have efficacy equal to the standard FDA-approved protocol (fourteen days of therapy followed by seven days of recovery).